16 Popular Word Games for Seniors to Enjoy (2022)

 5. Complete the Saying

 This brain game is on the list of fun brain games for seniors.
 The Upwords board game is a three-dimensional Scrabble-like game for two to four players.
-As well as a plastic game board, 100 plastic letters tiles, and four plastic tile racks, the game includes a label sheet.
+As well as a plastic game board, 100 plastic letter tiles, and four plastic tile racks, the game includes a label sheet.
 As in a crossword puzzle, players stack the tiles to spell out words by playing letters across or down.
 In Upwords, players can also stack letters on top of each other to make new words.
 With Upwords, you can build your vocabulary while having fun with your family.

 8. Word Search